Revenue stream

 A revenue stream is a source (or category of sources) of revenue of a company, other organization, or regional or national economy.

 In business, a revenue stream is generally made up of either recurring revenue, transaction-based revenue, project revenue, or service revenue.
 In government, the term revenue stream often refers to different types of taxes.

 Recurring revenue

 Recurring revenue is revenue that is likely to continue to be generated regularly for a significant period of time.
 It is typically used by companies that sell subscriptions or services.
 It could take the form of bills paid monthly by consumers, or commercial contracts lasting several years.
 An example of this is monthly phone contracts.
 Unless the contract is broken or the customer does not pay, the phone business is guaranteed monthly revenue for the duration of the contract, often 2 years.

 Recurring revenue is often tracked on either a monthly basis, as monthly recurring revenue (MRR), or an annual basis, as annual recurring revenue (ARR).
 This number excludes all one-time, non-recurring payments; for instance, implementation or professional service fees, hardware, and discounts.

+MRR allows subscription and service business owners to develop development strategies.
+Sales managers - to build quarterly and annual plans.
+For marketers to think through promotions, plan loyalty programs, marketing strategies and channels.
+The MRR indicator is important for analysts: these specialists determine which areas of the company should be improved, which should be abandoned, where to invest money.
+To do this, they analyze a lot of data, including regular monthly income.